Small Bathroom Shelf Ideas For Simple Everyday Organization

 Small bathroom with open shelves holding towels, toiletries, and plants above a countertop.

-Open shelves can make a small bathroom feel like a boutique when everything is styled with intention.
+Open shelves can make a small bathroom feel more pulled together when they are styled with intention.
+They are ideal for people who want storage that still feels decorative.

 9. Industrial Pipe Shelves